ywjleft/Dataset_Curation_for_GAN/README.md

 By default, the interactive system will run on port 5001, which can be changed in "main_ui.py".

 Wait until the system initialzation finishes.
-At that point, you should see "Running on https://0.0.0.0:5001/ (Press CTRL+C to quit)" in the console.
+At that point, you should see "Running on http://0.0.0.0:5001/ (Press CTRL+C to quit)" in the console.

-Note: FFHQ data source needs heavy precomputation in the first run and will take a long time.
+Note: FFHQ data source needs heavy precomputation in the first run which will take a long time.

-##### Step 2: Interactive label the images.
+#### Step 2: Interactive label the images.
-Use a modern browser to visit "https://**#computer#**:5001/home", follow the UI to label the images.
+Use a modern browser to visit "http://**#computer#**:5001/home", follow the UI to label the images.

 **#computer#** should be substituted with the server name or IP address if the system is running on a remote server, or "localhost" if it is running locally.

 After several rounds, you can stop labelling and go to the next step.
 After the training of each round, a user-intent classifier model will be saved in the output folder.

-##### Step 3: Finetune the original GAN model.
+#### Step 3: Finetune the original GAN model.
 For FFHQ face or bedroom (StyleGAN models), an example for running the finetuning is:

       python filter_and_train.py -datatype face -classifier_model PATH_TO_CLASSIFIER_MODEL -gpuid 0